taurus169/Rm_Vikas_Patel/README.md

 </ul>
 <h2>Running Code and Usage</h2>

 - This project is done using python programming.
 It is best to use python3(latest python version).
 I have run this code on google colab, you can do the same.
 First of all you need to download the dataset from https://www.kaggle.com/mrmorj/hate-speech-and-offensive-language-dataset .
 After downloading the dataset, open a new notebook on google colab and give it a name.
 You can upload the dataset csv file using drag and drop to folders part on left side of the page.
-Now the first step is importing libraries and packages.
 Python 3 environment comes with many helpful analytics libraries installed.
+-  Importing libraries and packages.
 ```bash
 import numpy as np # linear algebra
 import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)